MicrosoftDocs/PowerShell-Docs/reference/4.0/Microsoft.PowerShell.Management/Get-WmiObject.md

 ```

 ## DESCRIPTION

-Starting in Windows PowerShell 3.0, this cmdlet has been superseded by Get-CimInstancehttp://technet.microsoft.com/library/jj590758(v=wps.630).aspx.
+Starting in PowerShell 3.0, this cmdlet has been superseded by `Get-CimInstance`.

 The **Get-WmiObject** cmdlet gets instances of WMI classes or information about the available WMI classes.
 To specify a remote computer, use the **ComputerName** parameter.